streeteatz/streateatz-fe/README.md

 > - In that third terminal tab, run the command `npm start` to begin running the express server via local host.

 > ### Sounds like too much work?
 > - I get it.
 You can also visit the [StreetEatz](https://streateatz-fe.vercel.app/) via Vercel right in your browser of choice.
-In order to utilize the application's full WebSockets functionality, you'll still need to clone down the [express server](https://github.com/streeteatz/street-eatz-xpress-server) and run that locally on your machine while you enjoy the Street Eatz deployed site.
+Here's the catch-- Vercel doesn't support websockets functionality, so this will only allow you to demo 50% of the application's full capabilities.
+If you want to explore StreetEatz as a vendor who can make real-time changes to their truck or watch the live updates in action, you'll need to follow the instructions above and run the application locally.

 ---